 “Cutting toxic people out of your life is not a sign of selfishness.
 It’s a sign of self-respect.”

 I am exactly one month into my second year at university and I have noticed so many things with the changes that I have embraced over my summer holidays.
-Ever since I realised that each day I am becoming more and more introverted, I have let a lot of toxic people in my life go; with open arms and a thali full of Prasad and some Chandan for a mang tikka.
-On top of that for some, I managed to offer a garland.
+Ever since I realised that each day I am becoming more and more introverted, I have let a lot of toxic people in my life go.
 I have cut out a lot of people and thought why not do I some public service and share the 5 types of people that I, you and everyone does not need in their life.

 It is important to surround yourself with people that encourage, understand and most importantly are healthy for you.
 Our peers impact us quite a lot.
 They help with determining whether a situation should be seen as good or bad with their opinions.
 And believe it or not, and no matter how much you deny it, someone else’s opinion does actually matter because their opinion can alter the way we think about ourselves and the way we think as a whole.